 Starting Site of the Oasis 10K Race

-EXCEPTIONNALY IN 2014 : Because of the planned road construction on Boulevard Champlain, let Starting site will be at the foot of Côte Ross and the Start line will be on Chemin du Foulon, next to the Quai des Cajeux.
+The Starting site is at the foot of Côte Ross and the Start line will be on Chemin du Foulon, next to the Quai des Cajeux.

 Note that the Boulevard Champlain will be FULLY CLOSED to all traffic from 6 am to 10 am, between Côte du Verger and the Domaine des Retraités, at the top of the boulevard.